Objective: To get experience using abstract classes and interfaces.

 errors, fix the errors (most likely caused by not using the

-class so that it is
+appropriate parameters).GamePiece class so that it is

-class with an abstract
+an abstract class with an abstract

-class's animate
+move method.Game class's animate method

-to have an array of GamePiece
+to have an array of GamePiece objects, which contains

-objects that you just created.
+the GamePiece objects that you just created.
 Iterate

-through the objects, calling the move
+through the objects, calling the move method on each

 object.
 (If you're getting errors, you likely didn't override

-method correctly.)
+the move method correctly.)
 You can look at my base

 code

-in /home/courses/cs209/handouts/assign6/Game.java
+in /home/courses/cs209/handouts/assign6/Game.java to

 help guide you.

-, discuss why
+GamePiece, discuss why

-abstract is a better approach to
+making GamePiece abstract is a better approach to

-organizing/designing the codeGame
+organizing/designing the codeGame,

-method on
+move method on

-object--a method that is abstract--and the
+a GamePiece object--a method that is abstract--and the

-application does the "right" thing Modify your Assignment 5 MediaItem
+application does the "right" thing Modify your Assignment 5 MediaItem class

-to implement
+to implement the Comparable interface.
+It

 is up to you how you compare the items, although it should be